nickyflello/BeatSaber-PlayInThirdPerson/README.md

 Ever wanted to play Beat Saber in third person?
 You probably didn't, but now you can!

+View your sabers better in real time.

 ## Requirements
-- Beat Saber version 1.10.0 (Probably works with earlier versions too)
+- Beat Saber version 1.10.0 (Probably works with 1.8 and 1.9)
 - BSUtils 1.4.1+
 - Harmony
+- BSML

 ## Config Settings
 |Variable Name|Description|